gideondk/sentinel/README.md

 * Easy initialization of TCP servers and clients for default or custom router worker strategies;
 * Supervision (and restart / reconnection functionality) on clients for a defined number of workers;
-* Sequencing and continuing multiple client operations using `Tasks`;
 * Streaming requests and responses (currently) based on Play Iteratees;
 * Direct server to client communication through symmetrical signal handling design.